 How to Protect Your Brand In a Merger or Acquisition

-Typically after a merger or acquisition, the owners and leadership team get to work on the brand.
+Typically after a merger or acquisition, the owners and leadership team will get to work on the brand.
 It typically starts with easing the nerves of customers with assurance they will still experience the same level of great service and benefit from the strengths of the two brands joining forces.
 While this easing of customer nerves is happening, employees may not be completely clear on what is happening, where the company is going, and what is going to happen to them, personally.
 If this seems backwards to you, you’re right.

 Two brands merging together, or one brand acquiring another, is similar to marriage – two families (cultures) must learn how to move in with each other and make everything work.
 And there will inevitably be conflict along the way.
 This is precisely why it is so important to start thinking about the kind of culture that will make the merger or acquisition a success long before the contracts are signed.